-There is a dire need to showcase this special fruit to increase it’s sale around the world.
-Every year, since 2008, the city of Multan organizes a mango festival to showcase the varieties of mango we have in the country.
-The mangoes from Multan are top quality, the best color, fragrance and taste.
+There is a dire need to showcase this special fruit to increase its sale around the world.
+In Multan, since 2008, the mango festival to showcase the varieties of mango we have in the country.
+The mangoes from Multan are top quality, the best color, fragrance, and taste.
 Year after year, the festival has gained it’s popularity not just on the national level, but in the international market as well.
 Ambassadors of the countries from around the world participate in the mango festival.
 National and international food companies keenly attend the mango festival in Multan.

 This year as well – in Multan: With being well known for its blue Ajrak, clay-ports & exquisite blue work upon them, Multan has recently managed to make it to the top organizers too – all because of it’s Mango Festivals.
 The city of saints welcomed mangoes this year as well.